BitcoinQnA/Bitcoiner.Guide/robosats.md

 ## Learn More

+### Written Guides

+Check out [Athena Alpha](https://www.athena-alpha.com/how-to-buy-bitcoins-using-robosats/) for their guide on how to buy bitcoins with RoboSats or their full reivew [here](https://www.athena-alpha.com/robosats-review/).

 ### Video Guides

 See RoboSats in action with these awesome video guides by [BTC Sessions](https://www.youtube.com/@BTCSessions) and [Ian Major](https://www.youtube.com/@IanMajor).